Transfer files#

 differences between files.
 To turn it on use the --transmit-deltas

 option.
-Note that this will actually
+Note that this will

-be slower when transferring small files because of round trip overhead, so use
+of round trip overhead, so use with care.

 The source code for this kitten is available on GitHub.